mfincker/Mega-Map/docs/contributing.md

 ## Code of conduct

 This project and everyone participating in it, is governed by our [Code of Conduct](code_of_conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [joyce.tagal@stanford.edu ](mailto:joyce.tagal@stanford.edu ).
+Please report unacceptable behavior to [hi@bayareacommunity.org](mailto:hi@bayareacommunity.org).

 ## Table of contents